There are three ways to see New York – by road, water, and air.

 From where do helicopters take off

-Almost all New York helicopter rides start from Downtown Manhattan Heliport, located at Pier 6 at East River.
+Almost all New York helicopter rides start from Downtown Manhattan Heliport.

 It is also known as Wall Street Heliport.

-We recommended that you arrive at the Heliport at least 30 minutes before your scheduled helicopter tour.
+We recommend arriving at the heliport 30-45 minutes before your scheduled helicopter tour.

-Since the heliport is in Manhattan, one doesn’t end up wasting air time – the moment you are airborne, you start seeing sweeping views of the city.
+Since the heliport is in Manhattan, one doesn’t end up wasting air time because the moment you are airborne, you start seeing sweeping views of the city.

 After your sightseeing trip is over, you will land at the same place from where the helicopter took off.